 Dwayne Aucoin is the Vice President of Operations at State Block in Metairie.
 He earned a Mechanical Engineering degree from Louisiana State University.
 He is Co-Chair of Team Henry who participates in the New Orleans Heart Walk to raise funds for the American Heart Association and an annual participant in the DSAGNO Jambalaya Cook off and Hogs for the Cause.

-Susan Aucoin is the Office Manager at Collins Pediatrics in Metairie.
+Susan Sciortino Aucoin sells insurance at a local State Farm in Metairie.
 She earned a B.S. from Louisiana State University and a M.B.A from University of New Orleans.
-She is aboard member of the Limb Life Foundation and Co-Chair of Team Henry who participates in the New Orleans Heart Walk to raise funds for the American Heart Association.
+She was previously a board member of the Limb Life Foundation.
+She is the Co-Chair of Team Henry who participates in the New Orleans Heart Walk to raise funds for the American Heart Association.

 Dr. Caroline Straatmann is a board certified Pediatric Nephrologist at Children's Hospital New Orleans.
 She earned a B.S. from Louisiana State University, M.D.
 Louisiana State University Shreveport, Pediatric Residency Louisiana State University New Orleans , Chief Resident Children's Hospital New Orleans, Pediatric Nephrology Fellowship Children's Hospital New Orleans.

 Brian Marcelle has been practicing law since 1997.
 He earned his B.A. from Louisiana State University, and his J.D. from the Paul M. Hebert Law Center at Louisiana State University.
-He is currently a practicing attorney and partner at Huber, Slack, Houghtaling, Pandit & Thomas, LLP in New Orleans.
+He is currently a practicing attorney and partner at a firm in New Orleans.
 He previously worked for the Orleans Parish District Attorney's Office and as an Assistant United States Attorney in New Orleans.